 A 2012 study found that the benefits of green tea extend well beyond weight loss, lower cholesterol, and anti-aging.
 Green tea can improve your tooth and gum health, too.
 The study found a positive correlation between daily green tea intake and periodontal health.
 Replace one of your daily cups of coffee with some green tea instead.
 Embrace the Zen, and your teeth will thank you.

 The vitamin A in sweet potatoes can give your smile a boost.
 “Vitamin A is vital for salivary function, which buffers the pH of your mouth, helping to prevent tooth decay,” Greg Gelfand, DDS, told Reader’s Digest.
-Try this sweet potato chili recipe chef Jess Rice cooked up especially for SmileDirectClub.

 One of our favorite summer foods is also a natural teeth whitener.
 The malic acid in strawberries actually whitens the enamel of your teeth as you eat them.
 Even better: The polyphenols in strawberries could protect against oral cancer, according to a review from the Journal of Dentistry.